Advice > Software engineering

 Let's move on to the final question type.

-3.3 Coding questions
+3.3 Technical/coding questions

 If you’re unsure whether to expect coding questions in your interviews, check with your recruiter.

-The questions below come from Glassdoor data on Facebook and Google engineering interviews.
+The questions below come from Glassdoor data on Google engineering interviews.
 We’ve taken some questions from non-management software engineer interviews, as there is more data available for those roles.
 However, these questions should also be relevant to management candidates.

 Example coding questions asked at engineering manager interviews